tejasamrat2003/Delivery_optimisation/README.md

 Clustering by Time Slot and Location: Clusters customers based on both time-slot preferences and geographic proximity to streamline delivery scheduling and reduce travel distance.

-Optimized Delivery Routes: Finds efficient delivery paths within each customer cluster, minimizing travel time, fuel usage, and operational costs.
+Optimized Delivery Routes: shows different paths available that can be used by various algorithms to find the efficent path.

 Real-Time Travel Time Data Integration: Uses OpenRouteService API to fetch travel times between locations, ensuring route optimization reflects real-world conditions.
 Project Overview